 Having a lethal overdose from cannabis alone is not impossible.
 However, given the extremely high doses that would be required, accidentally having a lethal overdose is incredibly unlikely.

-When cannabis is smoked, cannabinoids enter your bloodstream through your lungs, resulting in a rapid onset of the short-term effects that characterize the cannabis “high”.
-Consuming cannabis this way can allow for the high to be controlled more easily by the user, since they will become quickly aware if they are getting uncomfortably high, and can adjust consumption accordingly.
-In addition, the effects are relatively short lasting compared to consumption in edibles.
+When cannabis smoke or vapour is inhaled, cannabinoids enter your bloodstream through your lungs, resulting in a rapid onset of the short-term effects that characterize the cannabis “high”.
+Blood THC concentrations peak within minutes of smoking, and decrease significantly over the course of the following hour .
+Consuming cannabis this way can allow for the high to be controlled more easily by the user, due to the rapid onset, and relatively rapid waning of the effects relative to oral consumption.

 When cannabis edibles are eaten, cannabinoids enter your bloodstream by being absorbed through the lining of your gastrointestinal tract.
-This process occurs significantly slower than it does with inhaling cannabis smoke or vapor, resulting in a more gradual onset of the high, as well as a longer lasting high.
+This process occurs significantly slower than it does with inhaling cannabis smoke or vapor, resulting in a more gradual onset of the high over the course of 1-6 hours [16,17], as well as a longer lasting high.
 Consuming cannabis via edibles completely avoids the risks of inhaling smoke.
-However, due to the gradual onset of effects, it is easier to overshoot the desired dosage (for example, by consumers mistakenly believing that they have not eaten enough to feel the effects, when in reality the onset of the effects has not occurred yet) resulting in a potentially uncomfortable and unpleasant experience.
+However, due to the gradual onset of effects, and the conversion of a portion of the ingested THC to the active metabolite 11-OH-THC by the liver , it is easier to overshoot the desired dosage (for example, by consumers mistakenly believing that they have not eaten enough to feel the effects, when in reality the onset of the effects has not occurred yet) resulting in a potentially uncomfortable and unpleasant experience.

 The Products by SeC Safe Consumption flow chart is a useful tool to help avoid overconsumption, and ensure a safe and enjoyable experience!

 Cannabis can be readily detected in laboratory tests.
-If you used cannabis today, you could test positive for cannabis for 3-10 days following this consumption, however long-term use may still produce positive results for months after the last usage of cannabis due to the high sensitivity of lab tests.
+If you used cannabis today, you could test positive for cannabis for 1-3 days following this consumption .
+However, long-term use may still produce positive results even after months of cannabis abstinence due to the high sensitivity of lab tests, which can detect THC breakdown products on the order of nanograms (1 ng = 0.000000001 g) .

 This relatively long window in which cannabis use can be detected is due to the chemical properties of cannabinoids, and the chemical by-products created by your body as it breaks these molecules down.
 The majority of cannabinoids are fat soluble, meaning that they will dissolve easily in fats, but not in water.
 As a result, cannabinoids and their fat-soluble breakdown products tend to linger in the fat stores of your body, and are slowly excreted over time.

-Cannabinoid breakdown products are excreted from your body in feces, as well as in urine.
+Cannabinoid breakdown products are excreted from your body primarily in feces, and urine [17,20].
 Urine tests are a common method of detecting cannabis use.
 Other methods for detecting recent cannabis consumption include hair testing (for breakdown products that become embedded in hair as it grows), saliva tests, and blood tests.

 Ultimately, if you are aware that you may be tested for cannabis use, and that a positive test will have a negative impact on your career, relationships, or any other aspect of your life, you should consider abstaining from cannabis use in any form.